-On this day in 1780, the British prepare a surprise attack on American forces.
-Their midnight attack wouldn't succeed.
+On this day in 1780, the British prepare a surprise attack, but their midnight strike on American forces doesn't succeed.
 Instead, Brigadier General Thomas Sumter and his men would win the little-known Battle of Fishdam Ford.

 It was one more domino that fell, undermining the British during the final year of the American Revolution.

-The British were then focused on a campaign in the South.
-They'd gotten off to a good start with victories at Charleston, Waxhaws, and Camden.
-For a while, the British surely felt that they were crushing American resistance.
+The British were then focused on their southern campaign.
+They’d gotten off to a good start with victories at Charleston, Waxhaws, and Camden.
+For a while, the British surely felt they were crushing American resistance.

 Fortunately, a few well-timed victories and a new southern commander for the American army helped turn the tide.